Kavoos Hasanli: Biography

-Kavoos Hasanli was born on May 22, 1962 in Qanat-e-No, a village in the town of Khorrambid in Fars province in Iran.
+Kavoos Hasanli was born on May 22, 1962, in Qanat-e No, a village in the county of Khorrambid in Fars province, Iran.
 He describes his childhood difficulties as follows;

 "From the beginning when my eyes opened on water, green land, and flower, poverty was my play mate days and nights.
 I grew up with it as a child.
 Now, I am proud of it as I have learnt a lot from it."

 He did his primary and secondary education is Safashahr, and his pre university in Abadeh.
 He did his undergraduate and his post graduate studies in Persian language and literature in Shiraz University.
 He was soon promoted to a full professor in the faculty in 2010.
 He has published memorable pieces and has been awarded the annual book of Sa'di and the annual book of Hafez for his two books; an Encyclopedia of Sa'di Studies and an Encyclopedia of Hafez Studies.
 Also, he has a good record in management, working on educational and cultural matters.
 He moved to Turkey for a two-year stay in 2012.